 You are a small woman with a heavy presence and an extraordinarily strong heart.
 You endured some of the worst experiences I could ever imagine, and yet you do not hate people or think all people are inherently bad, and you definitely do not believe that there is no hope.
 You believe that we are the hope for a better world.
 I will try to be that for you for the rest of my life.
 I would have never been able to do this, to start this nonprofit, to be passionate for change, without having met you.
 You changed my life forever, you gave me purpose.
 Even after all these years since you first spoke to me, I am still just as affected by you.
 And for that, I will remain indefinitely grateful.

 Caroline is a rising sophomore Morehead-Cain scholar at the University of North Carolina – Chapel Hill.
 She still works on Empower: Educate & Inspire, her youth-run nonprofit that creates lessons for students about today’s global issues and teaches them leadership skills so that they can pursue their interests, regardless of age, and make an impact on the world now.

-Editor’s Update 11.20.17: Caroline is also featured in “Big Sonia“, the award-winning documentary about Sonia Warshawski, which was directed and produced by Sonia’s granddaughter, Leah Warshawski, an accomplished filmmaker.
-The film, which was just named a contender for the 2018 Oscars, kicked off its Theatrical Premiere in New York City last Friday on November 17 at the Quad Cinemas and runs through November 23.
-It will makes its way to theaters around the country from there.
+Editor’s Update 01.27.19: Caroline is also featured in “Big Sonia“, the award-winning documentary about Sonia Warshawski, which was directed and produced by Sonia’s granddaughter, Leah Warshawski, an accomplished filmmaker.
 Check here for a screening near you.
+The film is also available on iTunes and Amazon Prime Video.
 View the trailer below…